 Build-up of bacteria (dental plaque) can cause tooth decay.

 Texture modified diets consisting of only pureed foods.
-Pureed food will likely stick to the teeth.
+Pureed food may stick to the teeth and cause tooth decay.

 How can I help keep my child’s mouth clean?